Chris Dominguez

-Christopher Omar Dominguez (born November 22, 1986) is an American former professional baseball third baseman, who is the current head baseball coach of the Bellarmine Knights.
+Christopher Omar Dominguez (born November 22, 1986) is an American former professional baseball third baseman, who is currently an assistant coach for the Miami Hurricanes baseball team.
+He previously was the head baseball coach of the Bellarmine Knights from 2023 to 2024.
 He played college baseball for the Louisville from 2007 to 2009.
 He played in Major League Baseball (MLB) for 2 seasons with the San Francisco Giants and Cincinnati Reds.

 Amateur career

 Dominguez attended Gulliver Prep in Coral Gables, Florida.
 He was drafted out of high school by the Texas Rangers in the 17th round of the 2005 Major League Baseball Draft, but he did not sign, opting to attend college.

 Dominguez attended the University of Louisville, where he played college baseball for the Louisville Cardinals baseball team of the Big East Conference.
 In 2006, he played summer ball for the Newport Gulls.
 As a freshman in 2007, Dominguez was named to a First Team College Freshman All-American at designated hitter and Columbia (MO) Regional MVP in the College World Series.
 In the summer of 2007 he played for the Harwich Mariners of the Cape Cod Baseball League (CCBL).

 In 2008, he was named a Second Team College All-American and Big East Conference All-Star at third base, and Big East Conference Player of the Year.
 After the season, he was drafted by the Colorado Rockies in the fifth round of the 2008 Major League Baseball Draft, but he opted to return to Louisville for another season.
 In the summer of 2008, he returned to the CCBL to play for the Hyannis Mets, where he was named a league all-star, and made headlines by crushing three home runs in a single game, the first CCBL player to accomplish the feat since baseball hall of famer Frank Thomas did it twenty years earlier.

 In 2009, he was named a First Team College All-American and Big East Conference All-Star third baseman and Big East Conference Player of the Year.